kirk0830/dpnegf/README.md

 ## Installation

-Installing **DeePTB-NEGF** is straightforward.
+Installing **DPNEGF** is straightforward.
 We recommend using a virtual environment for dependency management.

 - **Requirements**
   - Git